moogar0880/CS-Selections/README.md

 Threads Package
 ---------------
-A custom threads package which mimics the functionality of standard C POSIX threads.
+A custom threads package which duplicates the feature set of standard C POSIX threads.